vetematts/CineCritic/README.md

 - 🍿 RESTful resources for films, genres, reviews, and watchlists with robust validation.
 - 🧭 Clear separation of concerns: controllers, models, schemas, and utilities.
 - 🛡️ Role-aware JWT authentication supporting admin and standard users.
-- 🗄️ Production-ready Alembic migrations and seed commands for demo data.
+- 🗄️ Alembic migrations with seed commands to demonstrate database versioning and sample data.

 ---